Is your client selling a small business? Here’s how to ensure you are part of the conversation

 - Life decisions and financial decisions are inextricably linked.
 We look at the case study of one couple who forgot to make that connection and the impact that had on them.

 Who doesn’t love horses?
-The image of a wild, powerful stallion galloping freely across the plains is an integral part of our pioneering history.
+The image of a wild, powerful stallion galloping freely across the plains is an integral part of U.S. mythology.
 The strength and versatility of horses—from pulling wagons and herding cattle to helping fight fires and carry soldiers into war—also make them creatures to admire.

 So we can all probably understand the desire of a hardworking middle-aged couple to sell their regional trucking and transport company and fulfil their dream of owning a horse ranch.
 I don’t know about you, but the idea of spending my golden years watching those majestic beasts roaming around my property seems idyllic.